Eric-qi/RDO-PTQ/README.md

 ## Overview
-We do not notice any publicly accessible materials for quantizing LIC and we try to provide some materials.
-We will provide:
-* **Literature Comparison:** data statistics about LIC quantization
-* **PTQ optimization:** task-oriented PTQ works and novel PTQ works
-* **Reproduction:** the reproduction and improvement of some quantization for LIC, SR (super-resoluation) and Image Classification
-* **RDO-PTQ:** A partial materials of code, models, datasets
+This repository contains the simple implementation of PTQ for LIC.

-> **Note**: Due to the limitations of the capabilities, some errors and bugs are inevitable.
-Our goal is to provide some materials and data that are easy to use.
+Our goal is to provide some materials and data that are easy to use for further study.
+Some errors are inevitable.